-The Antminer models are predominant BTC mining devices, the setting-up of Antminer models are pretty much the same, we will present a general tutorial for setting up Antminer models.
+The Antminer models are predominant cryptocurrency-making mining devices, the setting-up of Antminer models are pretty much the same, we will present a general tutorial for setting up Antminer models.

-We will take S9 as an example to introduce setting up and troubleshooting which apply equally to other models of Antminer.
+We will take S9 as an example to introduce setting up and troubleshooting which applies equally to other models of Antminer.

 - Power on the miner.
 (Important: If you used several PSUs for the miner, you should power on the PSU which connected to the 6pin port on the little green controller FINALLY).